toniesteves/toniesteves.github.io/_posts/2020-06-15-an-intoduction-to-big-o-notation.md

 ---
 layout: post
-title: Introduction to Big O notation.
+title: An introduction to Big O notation.
 description: Big O notation is an important topic and its universal importance derives from the fact that it describes the efficiency of code written in any programming language.
 date: 2020-06-15 15:01:35 +0300
 author: toni